-In order for a student to participate in an after-school event, he or she must attend school all day on the day of the event unless arranged with the administration.
+In order for a student to participate in any TVCS or school-sponsored after-school activity, he or she must attend school all day on the day of the event, unless a necessary absence is arranged with the administration.
+Administrative decisions on whether a student can participate in any after-school activity will be final.